vkcode7/CSharp/More CSharp.md

         // Declare a jagged array.
 ```

-`	  //`A jagged array is an array whose elements are arrays, possibly of different sizes.
+A jagged array is an array whose elements are arrays, possibly of different sizes.
 A jagged array is sometimes called an "array of arrays."

 ```c#
         int[][] jaggedArray = new int[6][];